joeltanig77/Change-of-Base-Calculator-MIPS/README.md

 ## Example

-Example of the program calculator
+Example of the program calculator:

 ```
 Enter your string to convert in base 10: -ABC